jianantian/fuel/docs/index.rst

 * Fuel allows you to easily read different types of data (NumPy binary files, CSV files, HDF5 files, text files) using a single interface which is based on Python's iterator types.
-* Provides a a series of wrappers around frequently used datasets such as MNIST, CIFAR-10 (vision), the One Billion Word Dataset (text corpus), and many more.
+* Provides a series of wrappers around frequently used datasets such as MNIST, CIFAR-10 (vision), the One Billion Word Dataset (text corpus), and many more.
 * Allows you iterate over data in a variety of ways, e.g. in order, shuffled,